whaakman/azure-docs.nl-nl/articles/vpn-gateway/vpn-gateway-3rdparty-device-config-cisco-asa.md

  protocol esp integrity  sha-1
 exit
 !
-!     > Set access list & traffic selectors, PFS, IPsec protposal, SA lifetime !       - This sample uses "Azure-<VNetName>-map" as the crypto map name !       - ASA supports only one crypto map per interface, if you already have !         an existing crypto map assigned to your outside interface, you must use
+!     > Set access list & traffic selectors, PFS, IPsec proposal, SA lifetime !       - This sample uses "Azure-<VNetName>-map" as the crypto map name !       - ASA supports only one crypto map per interface, if you already have !         an existing crypto map assigned to your outside interface, you must use